 Hi!
-I'm a PhD student at Ropert: Robotics, Computer Vision and Artificial Intelligence group at the University of Zaragoza (Unizar), Spain, supervised by Dr. Josechu J. Guerrero since 2022.
+I'm a PhD student at Ropert: Robotics, Computer Vision and Artificial Intelligence group at the University of Zaragoza (Unizar), Spain, supervised by Dr. Jose J. Guerrero since 2022.

 Previously I studied a Bachelor’s degree in Industrial Technologies Engineering and a Master’s degree in Industrial Engineering, both at Unizar where I started my career as a Computer Vision researcher.